Palpeleno/CSC4360MAD_PWs/README.md

 Instructions on how to use journal and mood tracker app

 To launch our app tap on our flutter app opening you to the welcome page
-- If Apk is stuck on flutter logo when luanching , -wipe existing app data long tap the app icon that is on the device home screen, in the new diolog box select app info
+- If Apk is stuck on flutter logo when launching , -wipe existing app data long tap the app icon that is on the device home screen, in the new diolog box select app info